 V.V.
 Brazhkin Institute for High Pressure Physics, Russian Academy of Sciences, Troitsk, Moscow, Russian Federation

-A critical analysis of the publications of the last 25 years on the production of carbon materials with a bulk modulus and hardness, much higher than the corresponding values for diamond, has been carried out.
-Three groups of myths that have emerged in recent years are analyzed: on the possibility of creating materials with bulk modules that are significantly higher than diamond ones; about the "experimentally measured" values of hardness, much higher than diamond; and about the supposedly "theoretical" grounds for increasing the hardness of covalent substances by several times (!) due to the effects of quantum confinement.
-It is shown that it is impossible in principle to produce materials with elastic modules that are significantly higher than diamond ones under normal conditions.
-The problems of quantitative measurement of hardness are discussed, it is noted that the creation of obstacles to the movement of dislocations in nanomaterials may allow an increase in the effective measured hardness of superhard materials by 20—40%.
-It is noted that other hypothetical ways to increase hardness, for example, due to quantum confinement, in fact, have no any physical grounds.
-The highest mechanical characteristics of diamond are associated with reliably established physical laws, and any statements about the possibility of obtaining materials with elastic characteristics or hardness several times greater than the values for diamond cannot be regarded as any reliable and scientific.
+The last 25 years has witnessed a wealth of publications on the creation of carbon materials whose compression bulk modulus and hardness are much higher than those of diamond.
+This review presents a critical analysis of these studies.
+Three groups of myths that have emerged lately are discussed.
+The first is related to the possibility of creating materials whose bulk moduli are significantly higher than those of diamond.
+The second group is devoted to 'experimentally measured' values of hardness, much higher than that of diamond.
+The third includes alleged 'theoretical' grounds for a several-fold (!) increase in the hardness of covalent substances due to the effects of quantum confinement.
+It is shown that materials whose elastic moduli significantly exceed those of diamond cannot in principle be produced under normal conditions.
+Issues surrounding the quantitative measurement of hardness are discussed; it is noted that the creation of obstacles to the movement of dislocations in nanomaterials may allow a 20—40% increase in the effective measured hardness of ultrahard materials.
+It is emphasized that alternative hypothetical approaches to increase hardness, for example, due to quantum confinement, actually have no physical grounds whatsoever.
+The highest mechanical characteristics of diamond are associated with reliably established physical laws, and any assertions regarding possible obtainment of materials whose elastic characteristics or hardness are several times greater than those of diamond may not be regarded as reliable to any extent or even science-based.

 Typically, an English fulltext is available in about 3 months from the date of publication of the original article.